TannerBaldus/test_accelerator/README.md

 ##Intro
-Test Acclerator is a tool for use with [ElectricAccelerator](http://electric-cloud.com/products/electricaccelerator/) to accelerate unittests tests.
-How this works is test acclerator parses the unittest source files to deduce the full names of tests an
+PROJECT takes unittest source code and generates a Makefile that can be then fed to [ElectricAccelerator](http://electric-cloud.com/products/electricaccelerator/).
+The Makefile parses the to deduce the full unittest names and then loops though the unittest names and calls  the command to run those tests on those test names.
+This creates jobs that ElectricAccelerator can then parallelize.

 ##Installation
 **Requires >=Python 2.7**